noteasycode/crypto_bot/README.md

 # Binance Crypto Bot
 Telegram bot for assisting in cryptocurrency trading on Binance.
 Displays current cryptocurrency price.
 Predicts price movement up or down in the next 30 minutes.
+The prediction function performs technical analysis based on the closing prices of the past 9 and 21 candle periods, and determines the probability of a price change up or down.
+This forecast is valid for the next 30 minutes after receiving the data, as the function retrieves data at 30-minute intervals (30-minute klines).
+For better forecast accuracy, longer-term data and other time intervals can be used.
+However, it should be noted that predictions in financial markets are never entirely accurate, as markets can move unexpectedly.

 ## Requirements:
 ```